scriptnull/vishnubharathi.codes/source/_posts/rejections.md

 [Rejected]

+## Juspay

+I love [Juspay](https://juspay.in/) while making payments on mobile.
+I spoke with their founders back in 2015 in a JavaScript conference.

+The founder started an email conversation with someone in the company CCing me and their careers email - asking to co-ordinate a coding test.
+That person never got back and ghosted.

+While that was in 2015, I happened to apply back again after 5 years.
+They posted in "Ask HN: Who is hiring?" thread.

+A HR spoke with me.
+Told that they will send a coding test.

+Never got the coding test.

+[ (Ghosted && Rejected)) x2 ]

 ## Walmart labs

 Received a call from HR saying that they are interested in the profile.
 They said the first round will be data structure and algorithms.
 They asked if I am prepared for it.
 I should have just said yes, but I said "prepared but not sure if I am at the level to crack Walmart labs". lol, rookie mistake!